fbpx

 Holland Village

-One of its distinctive characteristics is the wide variety of cafes, restaurants, and bars that can be found there.
+One distinctive characteristic of Holland Village is the wide variety of cafes, restaurants, and bars that can be found there.
 Examples include Tai Cheong Bakery (Hongkong cuisine), La Nonna (Italian cuisine), Cha Cha Cha (Mexican cuisine), Wala Wala Cafe Bar (local cafe pub), and Baden (German cafe pub).

 Apart from dining and nightlife, Holland Village is also home to a diverse range of retail and lifestyle businesses as well, ranging from Indonesian Batik fashion to luxury homeware to full-body workout sessions.
 It also has a number of modern art galleries as well, such as TAKSU, a Southeast Asian-themed gallery showcasing contemporary paintings.